Highlight video clips: Nellie Wong reads "Sounds in the Night" | Genny Lim reads "Soldier of Fortune, for Black Lives Shattered by Police Violence"

-Join us for a reading and conversation with San Francisco poet-activists Genny Lim and Nellie Wong.
-This event is free and open to the public.
+San Francisco poet-activists Genny Lim and Nellie Wong (in her first featured reading for The Poetry Center), reading and conversation.
+This event was free and open to the public.

 Genny Lim is the current San Francisco Jazz Poet Laureate.
 She has performed in poetry & music collaborations with the late jazz legends Max Roach, Herbie Lewis, and Fred Ho, and with local musicians John Santos, Francis Wong, and Jon Jang.
 She has also been featured at World Poetry Festivals in Venezuela, Bosnia, and Italy.
 Her award-winning play Paper Angels aired on PBS American Playhouse in 1985 and was reprised in 2010 in San Francisco Chinatown’s Portsmouth Square, receiving the San Francisco Fringe Festival Best Site Specific Award.
 It was remounted in 2016 at the Seattle Fringe Festival and will be produced in St. Louis, Missouri this year.
 Lim’s performance piece with drummer Marshall Trammell, Don’t Shoot!
 A Requiem in Black, dedicated to Black Lives Matter, premiered at Safe House this last April to sold-out houses and will be performed at next year’s SF Jazz Poetry Festival at SF Jazz Center.
 Lim is author of four poetry collections: Winter Place, Child of War, Paper Gods and Rebels, and KRA!, and she is co-author of the seminal Island: Poetry and History of Chinese Immigrants on Angel Island.